roetske/mpu6050/README.md

 Use of filter to stabilize your readings.

 #  Links
-1)joop brokken natural wonder explaining how : https://www.youtube.com/watch?v=4BoIE8YQwM8
+1)joop brokken natural wonder explaining how : https://www.youtube.com/watch?v=4BoIE8YQwM8 <br />
-2)Adafuit mpu6050 one of the most extensive and well written libs but i struggled to measure angles.
+2)Adafuit mpu6050 one of the most extensive and well written libs but i struggled to measure angles.<br />
-Cycletime >50ms not good for me.
+Cycletime >50ms not good for me. <br />
-Note:
+Note:<br />
 Cherrytree freeware program to make project file.
-Top tool to keep notes for your projects.
+Top tool to keep notes for your projects.<br />
 Tip include "somelib.h" when this file is in your sketch folder it will load.
-Stumbled on this during project nice to know.
+Stumbled on this during project nice to know.<br />
-Tip use tab in arduino ide to write subs in separate tabs. makes coding it bit easier.
+Tip use tab in arduino ide to write subs in separate tabs. makes coding it bit easier.<br />